 In the first order perturbation theory (PT) the potentials $\Delta V_{i,VP}^B(r)$ give necessary contributions of order $\alpha(Z\alpha)^4$ to the shift $(2P-2S)$:

 The potentials $\Delta V_{2,VP}^B$, $\Delta V_{3,VP}^B$, $\Delta V_{4,VP}^B$ take into account the recoil effects over the ratio $m_1/m_2$.
 We have included in Table I the summary correction of order $\alpha(Z\alpha)^4$, which is determined by the relations (26)-(29).
-The next to leading order $\alpha^2(Z\alpha)^4$ correction appears in the energy spectrum from the two-loop modification of the Breit Hamiltonian.
+Next to leading order correction of order $\alpha^2(Z\alpha)^4$ appears in the energy spectrum from two-loop modification of the Breit Hamiltonian.
 We consider the term of the leading order over $m_1/m_2$ in the potential (the function $f(v)$ is determined by Eq.(13)):

-Corresponding shift is the following:
+Corresponding $(2P-2S)$ shift is the following: